Some eight-ish years ago, you didn’t know what Drift was. (I have no affiliation with them, btw).

 After “attention” comes every marketing ROI you’re looking for.

 Okay, back to that talk about how Ahrefs is getting buyer attention through content.
-They try to create the best content on every SEO topic they publish.
+They try to create the best content on every topic they publish.

 7. Chanty’s grand exit-intent form on blog posts